aswinm20/aswinm20.github.io/README.md

 - Visit this [link](https://www.markdowntutorial.com/) for a quick and easy tutorial on the basics of Markdown.

-- Since, we will be focussing on hosting a Markdown formatted resume on Github Pages, here is a [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to some useful syntax on GitHub Flavoured Markdown.
+- Since, we are focussing on hosting a Markdown formatted resume on Github Pages, here is a [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to some useful syntax on GitHub Flavoured Markdown.

 -  Themes make your Websites have style and structure.
 Here, we used the theme "daattali/beautiful-jekyll", but you are not limited to just this one option.
 Visit this [link](https://pages.github.com/themes/) to explore more themes.